cubeguerrero/programming-elixir-notes/chapter-4/README.md

 {1, 2} {:ok, 42, "next"} {:error, :enoent}
 ```

-A typical Elixir tuplice has two to four elements - any more and you'll probably want to look at `maps` or `structs`.
+A typical Elixir tuple has two to four elements - any more and you'll probably want to look at `maps` or `structs`.

 Use tuples in pattern matching:
 ```